-Detail Amount Pupil premium funding allocation this academic year £30555 Recovery premium funding allocation this academic year £3045 £145 per eligible pupil in primary schools Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Detail Amount Pupil premium funding allocation this academic year £33465 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
 Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
-Pupil Premium: £9651 Recovery Premium: £3799 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £47050
+Pupil Premium: £9651 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £43116